SDP-09/cloud9-website/content/pages/how-it-works.md

 ![image](../media/stateDiagram.png)
 ## ROS2
 The core software running on the robot is the Robot Operating System 2(ROS2).
 ROS2 is a collection of software libraries for developing robot systems, organised as packages.
 It is the successor to ROS, and aims to provide several updates to its predecessor to reflect the changes in robotics since it was made in 2007.
 ROS2 works by creating nodes that are responsible for certain functions in the system, like navigation and vision.
 It then provides several ways for the nodes to communicate and run in paralell, which is important when trying to integrate several subsystems of a robot.
 Especially vital are topics, which are communication channels that nodes can publish and subscribe to, that carry data of a specified type, like a number.
 In ClyDe we make use of many of these features.
+Below is a subset of all the nodes that are running when ClyDe is active.
 ![image](../media/rosgraph.png)

 ## Webots Simulator